What is executive function?

 - Have difficulty initiating tasks

 If you’d like to discuss your concerns, please don’t hesitate to reach out to us.
 TherapyWorks has many therapists that specialize in improving executive functioning skills.
-We would be happy to discuss your child and make recommendations.
+We would be happy to discuss your concerns and make recommendations.

 Our Favorite Resources for Executive Function

 Please also check out our occupational therapy services.